christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 3/ How do we link formula satisfaction and model predictions during training ?

-<span style="color:red">Un-answered questions or bugs are left in red.</span>
+<span style="color:red">Open questions, difference with paper, or bugs are in red.</span>

 # The goal and datasets

+The goal is to use *logical rules* based on *prior knowledge* in the training of neural networks.

 The idea of the paper is to use Graph Convolutional Networks (GCN) to represent logical formulas with an embedding vector, and to use these representations as a new logical loss, either to predict if an assignment of variables will satisfy a logic, or to train a neural network's outputs to satisfy a logic.

 The evaluation of the representations are performed on 2 datasets:

-- a synthetic dataset of logical formulas, to predict if an assignment will satisfy the formulas
+- a synthetic dataset of logical formulas, to predict if an assignment will satisfy the formulas.
+Complexity of the formulas depends on the number of variables and the depth.

 <span style="color:red">Q1: how are [logical formula strings](https://github.com/ZiweiXU/LENSR/blob/master/dataset/Synthetic/formula_strings_0606.pk) created ?</span>